 - protect access to care, particularly for our most vulnerable.

-An overview of just some of the ways we have successfully advocated on your behalf in 2018 is available below.
+An overview of just some of the ways we have successfully advocated on your behalf is available below.